abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex4.md

 You will be able to complete the following tasks:

 - Task 1: Create a Logical Network for Azure Local VM
-- Task 2: Download and Add the VM image to Azure Local Storage
+- Task 2: Download and add the VM image to Azure Local Storage
 - Task 3: Create a Virtual Machine on Azure Local

 ## Task 1: Create a Logical Network for Azure Local VM